hacksalot/extrovert-priv.js/README.md

 ## License ##

-Extrovert is permissively licensed under the MIT License.
+Extrovert.js 0.1.0 is permissively licensed under the MIT License.
 See [license.md](LICENSE.md) for details.

 ## Features ##

-Extrovert is actively developed and maintained from our underground jungle laboratory, midst vines of kudzu as thick as your forearm.
+Extrovert is actively developed and maintained from our underground jungle laboratory.

 - **3Dify your HTML markup** using Extrovert's built-in extrusion generator.
 - **3Dify arbitrary data** using Extrovert's system of customizable generators and rasterizers.
 XML, JSON, RSS, or any other format.